FAQs About Coaching Employees Through Change

-- support their employees in the new, changed environment
+- support people and teams in the new, changed environment (the future state)

 Why Is Coaching So Important?

 Coaching is a vital part of successful change management.
-Research respondents consistently identify employee and manager resistance as one of the top obstacles to success in Prosci's Best Practices in Change Management report .
-The influence that a supervisor or manager has on front-line employees is immeasurable.
+Research respondents consistently identify employee and manager resistance as one of the top obstacles to success in Prosci's Best Practices in Change Management report.
+The influence that a people manager has on front-line employees is immeasurable.

-The Best Practices in Change Management report provides data showing that employees are most impacted by messages from the CEO/senior leadership (this is addressed in the sponsorship roadmap, one of the 5 change management plans) and their immediate supervisor or manager.
-Effective coaching can alleviate many of the reasons for resistance and build support for the change throughout the organization.
+The Best Practices in Change Management report provides data showing that employees are most impacted by messages from the CEO and other senior leaders and their people manager.
+Effective coaching can alleviate many of the root causes of resistance and build support for the change throughout the organization.

 1. Enable supervisors and managers to be effective change management coaches

-Prepare a change management program and deliver this program to supervisors.
-Several key areas should be addressed with supervisors:
+Prepare a change management program and deliver this program to people managers.
+Several key areas should be addressed with people managers:

-- Why is supervisor involvement important in change management?
+- Why is people manager involvement important in change management?

-- How do I talk with my employees about change?
+- How do I talk with employees about change?

 - How do I coach my group through a change?

-- How do I coach individual employees through change?
+- How do I coach individual employees on my team through change?